Rhodesian Ridgeback - genetic tests

 The Rhodesian Ridgeback is a dog breed whose hallmark is the stripe of backward growing hair on its back.
 The breed became famous in its native Africa for its ability to track and hunt lions.
 The Rhodesian Ridgeback is a fast and powerful athlete, weighing between 30 and 40 kilograms.
 The sturdy Ridgeback can be willful, independent and sometimes domineering.
 They are loyal friends, protective of their loved ones and overflowing with love for those they trust.

-Rhodesian Ridgeback Panel
+Rhodesian Ridgeback PANEL

 RIDGE, JME, DM, MH, DLOK, BLOK, HEMB, EOAD